drewmobile/instagram-autoposter/README.md

 ## 👩‍💻 Test Instructions (Manual Testing of API Flow)

-Although the app runs via cron automation in production, reviewers can manually test the full Instagram posting workflow as follows:
+Although the app runs via cron automation in production, reviewers can manually test the full Instagram posting workflow using any of the provided scripts:

+---

+### 🧪 Option 1: One-Time Test with `test_post.py`

+This script posts a **single known test video** to validate credentials and permissions.

-### 1. Clone the Repository
+#### 1. Clone the Repository

 ```bash
 git clone https://github.com/blockvest/instagram-autoposter.git